sct-pipeline/balgrist-sci/README.md

 ## 3. Analysis pipeline

-The whole analysis pipeline is implemented in the `process_data.sh` script.
+The entire analysis pipeline is orchestrated by the `process_data.sh` script.

 The script first converts DICOM files to NIfTI (BIDS) format using `dcm2niix`.
 Then, it processes the data using SCT functions.
 After running the SCT functions, the script opens FSLeyes to allow the